On Leave 2017-2018

 Reviewed in The French Review, Criticism, Acta Fabula, French Studies, H-France Review, Modern & Contemporary France, Image & Narrative.

-France in Flux: Topography, Territory, and Contemporary Culture, ed.
+France in Flux: Space, Territory, and Contemporary Culture, ed.
 Ari J. Blatt and Edward Welch (under contract with Liverpool University Press).

 “Traversing the Territoire,” Romanic Review (forthcoming).